Property Surveys: What They Are And Where To Get One

 The cost of a property survey varies based on what type of survey is needed, along with the size, history and location of the property.
 On average, a property boundary survey can cost anywhere from $100 – $600, while a mortgage survey has an average cost of $500.
 Typically, a property with more complex features or records history will come with a higher surveying cost.

 To save on costs that come with property surveys, you can request a copy of a previous survey that was done on the property, though this service will still charge a fee.

 While only a professional survey will be accepted for property records, you can find your property’s boundary lines yourself by reading the plat that is included with your property’s paperwork or finding it online.
 Your property deed should also contain a worded description of your land’s boundaries.
 With newer properties, you can even walk round and look for boundary markers like stakes or flags.

 How To Find A Survey Of My Property Online

-As a homeowner, you can view the property survey records online through your official county or assessor’s website, which should have online maps for all of the real estate in the area.
+As a homeowner, you can view the property survey records by visiting your official county recorder or assessor’s office or website, which should have public maps for all of the real estate in the area.
 Your property lines can also be found through any online search engine on Geographical Information System (GIS) maps, or you can also view property lines on interactive online maps.